Spaden89/demo-app/Readme.md

 To do
 - Include Checkout functionality
+- Add card to customer
+- Add config for auto capture
 - Create UI components for displaying transaction, customer and card details
 - Error page
 - Create a customer class